Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/Set/treeSet.md

 -- Natural ordering (using Comparable), or
 -- Custom ordering (using a Comparator).

+## In order to create a tree set, we must import the java.util.TreeSet package first.

 ## Key Features of TreeSet

 ✅ Elements are Sorted – Always maintains ascending order (or custom order).